Yes, baby neck floats are safe. Check out these 7 science-backed benefits. 🎉🙌🏽💦 Ok, I’m sold!

 We know you have a similar decision to make when considering Otteroo’s price tag.
 While ours is tested by a Consumer Product Safety Commission (CPSC)-accredited lab for quality assurance, we also know that you can buy a seemingly similar float for $3 to $8 (including shipping from China!)
 Scary!

-We purchased all the infant neck floats we could from American-based ‘reliable’ online stores that were priced $3 – $8 and, below are the frightening results.
+We purchased all the baby neck floats we could from American-based ‘reliable’ online stores and below are the frightening results

 How companies cut costs in scary ways to sell you cheap floaties.

 When we opened the neck float deliveries shipped directly from China, we could instantly feel the difference.
 No wonder these companies can sell their neck floaties for impossibly low prices…the actual materials and the manufacturing costs including labor must be dirt cheap…